What Does It Mean to Work Smarter, not Harder?

 In the business world, remote work has become the new norm.

 Technological advances have brought great benefits by automating processes and connecting people.
-For example, more and more companies are giving their employees permission to work from home if their jobs allow it.
+For example, more and more companies are permitting their employees to work from home if their jobs allow it.
 This means they can now save hours in traffic and have many more options in the job market.

 For its part, while according to Education Data Initiative data, college enrollments have fallen since the start of the pandemic, the ease of access to accelerated online BSN programs and other remote learning possibilities has made the prospect of higher education cheaper and more realistic for many aspiring academics.